-HOW TO FINANCE YOUR TRIP TO THE SSDP CONFERENCE
+HOW TO FINANCE YOUR TICKET TO THE SSDP CONFERENCE

 Use Your CAT points